psi4/psi4/doc/sphinxman/source/dft.rst

 ERI Algorithms
 ~~~~~~~~~~~~~~

-The ERI algorithms for the Coulomb and hybrid exchange are identical to those
+The ERI algorithms for the Coulomb and hybrid exchange are identical to
-listed above for Hartree-Fock.
+:ref:`those for Hartree--Fock <sec:scferi>`.
 However, for LRC functionals, the long-range
-exchange contributions to the Kohn-Sham matrix have only been implemented in the
+exchange contributions to the Kohn--Sham matrix have only been implemented in the
 DF and DIRECT algorithms.
 The use of DF is highly recommended for KS-DFT, as the
 errors incurred by the density fitting approximation (in a proper -JKFIT
 auxiliary basis) are orders of magnitude smaller than the accuracy of any known